davidguttman/react-pivot-mean-slides/outline.md

 * Grouping
   * not all columns make sense as a sum: need to do an average
   * existing computed columns need to be redone: can't sum averages/ctr etc...
+  * can now add additional "average" columns that only make sense for groups

 * Show column hiding
 * CSV Export